 - Risks: Consider what risks are significant to you at this time.
 Saving for your retirement in your 20s, you may not worry as much about volatility.
 On the other hand, if you’re near or already in retirement, volatility may be a chief concern.

-- Benchmarks: In order to know if your investment strategy is working, you need to have benchmarks of success.
+- Benchmarks: In order to know if your asset management strategy is working, you need to have benchmarks of success.
 Your investment plan should include benchmarks that allow you to measure how the portfolio, asset classes, and individual funds are performing.